Clinical UM Guideline

 Not Medically Necessary:

-The use of qualitative urine drug testing is considered not medically necessary when the criteria above are not met.
+The use of presumptive urine drug testing is considered not medically necessary when the criteria above are not met.

-The use of quantitative urine drug testing is considered not medically necessary when the criteria above are not met.
+The use of definitive urine drug testing is considered not medically necessary when the criteria above are not met.

-The use of qualitative or quantitative testing panels is considered not medically necessary unless all components of the panel have been determined to be medically necessary based on the criteria above.
+The use of presumptive or definitive testing panels is considered not medically necessary unless all components of the panel have been determined to be medically necessary based on the criteria above.
 However, individual components of a panel may be considered medically necessary when criteria above are met.

 The following codes for treatments and procedures applicable to this guideline are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.